DevFoxxx/VirtualDyno/README.md

 - English

 ## Contributions
 If you want to contribute, you can create a pull request with your changes or report issues in the "Issues" section of the repository.
+We're currently looking for people willing to help with the following:

+1. Bug fixing
+2. Improving the graphics to make it more attractive
+3. Creating a dataset to extract constants for improving certain calculations, such as the difference between AWD and RWD
+4. Enhancing the physics of the functions to make them more realistic and simulative
+5. Adding various inputs and outputs to enrich the app

+This project aims to remain free and available for everyone.

 ## License
 This project is distributed under the MIT license.

 _______________________________________________________________________________________________________________________________________________________________________